5.7. Visibility Check

 SELECT command of T7:

-When txid 201 is in the READ COMMITTED level, txid 200 is treated as COMMITTED because the transaction snapshot is ‘201:201:’.
-Therefore, Tuple_1 is invisible by Rule 10 and Tuple_2 is visible by Rule 6.
+When txid 201 uses the READ COMMITTED level, the transaction snapshot is ‘201:201:’.
+In this case, txid 200 is treated as COMMITTED.
+Therefore, Tuple_1 is invisible by Rule 10, and Tuple_2 is visible by Rule 6.
 The SELECT command returns ‘Hyde’.

 • Rule10(Tuple_1): Status(t_xmin:199) = COMMITTED $\wedge$ Status(t_xmax:200) = COMMITTED $\wedge$ Snapshot(t_xmax:200) $\ne$ active $\Rightarrow$ Invisible